Academic Residential Communities

 What are the benefits of participating in an ARC?

 ARCs foster a meaningful set of mentoring relationships early in students’ undergraduate careers that endure beyond a single course or term, and reinforce a human scale to students’ undergraduate education ensuring they enjoy an opportunity to know, and to be known by, faculty members.
 ARCs support students’ social and academic transitions to a liberal arts and sciences research university through these high-touch interactions with faculty and specialized academic support staff and peers mentors.
 ARCs cohere a spectrum of learning spaces, from a formal classroom setting to a casual meal in the residence hall café or lounge, which scaffold sustained conversations between students and faculty about what it means to be a learner at the UO—from exploring majors and navigating general education requirements through thematic lenses to getting involved in undergraduate research and potential career and graduate school paths.

 Who is eligible to join an ARC?

-All admitted, incoming students who will begin their courses at the UO in summer or fall 2016 and have completed their housing application (housing.uoregon.edu/apply) by August 1 are eligible.
+All admitted, incoming students who will begin their courses at the UO in summer or fall 2017 and have completed their housing application (housing.uoregon.edu/application) by August 1 are eligible.
 Currently enrolled students who complete their housing application by August 1 are also eligible.

 How do students join an ARC?

 Students indicate their top three ARC preferences on their University Housing application and complete supplementary ARC application materials if required for their ARC.
 ARC faculty directors call and write students between April 1 and June 12 to discuss their applications and make admissions decisions.
 Students may also receive calls between June 13 and August 1.
 Faculty directors submit ARC rosters to University Housing by August 4 for room assignments.